Kittens N Mittens Cake

 - 1 piece red pull-apart licorice twist (9 inches)

-- 1. Mix cake according to package directions; pour batter into a greased 15-in. x 10-in. x 1-in. baking pan lined with waxed paper.
-Bake at 350° for 25 minutes or until a toothpick inserted near the center comes out clean.
+- 1. Mix cake according to package directions; pour batter into a greased 15x10x1-in. baking pan lined with waxed paper.
+Bake at 350° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes; invert onto a wire rack.
 Remove pan and waxed paper; cool completely.

 - 2. For frosting, combine butter, shortening and confectioners' sugar in a bowl.
 Beat on high for 5 minutes.
 Reduce speed to medium; blend in cream and extract.